 These are caused by the ultraviolet rays destroying collagen in your skin.
 It also dehydrates you leaving your skin dry and flaky.
 Once the collagen is destroyed and your skin is dehydrated, it loses its elasticity and thus the signs of aging.
 Problem is that you may never get to know until the symptoms show which may take even years.

 The sun’s ultraviolet rays cause melanoma a type of skin cancer.
 This cancer starts at the epidermal cells.
 These cells are responsible for the production of melanin.
 Another wrinkles and skin cancer that is as a cause of the sun’s ultraviolet rays, is non-melanomas.
 Non-melanoma starts to develop in areas that are exposed to the sun’s UV rays be it the face, hands, back or neck.

 Ultraviolet rays may boost cancer infection by either damaging skin cell DNA which causes abnormal growths or by weakening your immune system which will not be able to create a defense system against cancer cells.

 4. Actinic or Solar Keratoses

-If you expose your skin to the sun’s ultra violet rays over long period of time, you stand to be infected by solar keratoses.
+If you expose your skin to the sun’s ultraviolet rays over a long period of time, you stand to be infected by solar keratoses.
 This is a pre-malignant skin condition that may lead to skin cancer.
 It is characterized by some sort of growth that is rough to the touch or scaly.

-This is a long term side effect that you will notice after a long period.
-The signs may start as small as sun burns but if you ignore it, it may be develop to a actinic or solar keratoses.
+This is a long-term side effect that you will notice after a long period.
+The signs may start as small as sun burns but if you ignore it, it may be developed to an actinic or solar keratosis.